 Worst of all is the plain evidence that people who would frame a painting of a rock this way didn’t much care about the rock—the motif, or motive, of the painting.
 Which is to say they didn’t care about the artist’s motive in painting it: not merely to represent it on canvas (“art-for-art’s-sake”) but to move us to care about it.
-Painters paint to affect the world, for the world to be alive to, affected by, and to respond to their pleas that we pay attention—attend to—something.
-A sympathetic society reciprocates by attending to the painting with the object it first encounters in its mission, and the thing made to protect it and secure its rightful place in the world—the frame.
+Painters paint to affect the world, for the world to be alive to, and pay attention—attend—to something.
+A sympathetic society responds by attending to the painting with the object the painting first encounters in its mission, and the thing made to protect it and secure its rightful place in the world—the frame.
 That is to say, the right frame, a suitable frame, attends to the picture and its motive in regards to the society it’s made for.
-In this case, Hill’s project was, as was John Muir’s, to do his part to move a world set on trampling nature and the wilderness to change its course, stop ignoring the sacred, inviolable value of places like Yosemite and instead attend to them.
-To the extent that the dealer’s frame plainly does not attend to such a painting and is the product instead out of a failure to do so, it can truly be said to have failed the painting and—what is much worse—the plea that is the very essence of such a painting.
+In this case, Hill’s project was, as was John Muir’s, to help move a world set on trampling nature and the wilderness to change its course, stop ignoring the sacred, inviolable value of places like Yosemite and instead attend to them.
+To the extent that the dealer’s frame plainly does not attend to such a painting and is the product instead of a failure to do so, it can truly be said to have failed the painting and—what is much worse—the plea that is the very essence of such a painting.

 The Frame-Maker’s Approach